Policy and Procedure Name:

 Decision for Scheduled Loss Compensation

-1. Claims services
+1. Claims Services

-with the specific note title: SL CSS Staffed with IMS, Legal.
+note title: SL CSS Staffed with IMS, Legal.

-of use, when determining the rate at which the award will be paid.
+determining the rate at which the award will be paid.

-3. Claims services
+3. Claims Services

 staff shall use the following dates to begin the scheduled loss compensation